Response Details

 Info Security

-(1) "address" describes the holder's address; (2) "locked." describes whether the tokens owned by the holder are locked "1" means true; "0" means false;
+(1) "address" describes the holder's address; (2) "is_locked." describes whether the tokens owned by the holder are locked "1" means true; "0" means false;

 (3) "tag" describes the address's public tag.
 Example: Burn Address/Deployer;